androdl96/Arduino_for_digital2/README.md

 ---

-### Example # 4: Motors and IR control (in preparation)
+### Example # 4: DC Motors and speed control

 ___

-* Types of motors: DC motors, Steper motors, Servos ...
+* Principles of a DC motor

 * Power considerations for motors

-* Using a IR remote control
+* Speed control through ilumination